rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/415_preinstalled-runtime.md

 workspace name.
 {{% /notice %}}

-If your device is a computer with ROS installed on it, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into that workspace.
+If your device is a computer with ROS installed on it or a Raspberry PI without a custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into that workspace.

 Hence, to create a catkin workspace, you have to execute the below commands at the device terminal.